Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-code-review.md

 Please first review [the source-control standard document](./standard-source-control.md) for general guidelines about how to use Git and GitHub at Arcadia.
 In particular, please make sure to read the "Pull requests and code reviews" section of that document, as it explains how to create and submit PRs.

+This guide incorporates many of the guidelines from [GitHub's own guide to writing and reviewing PRs](https://github.blog/2015-01-21-how-to-write-the-perfect-pull-request/).

 ### Why do we review code?

 We review code to ensure that the code we write is of high quality, well-documented, and reproducible.
 Reviews also create a record of the motivation and logic behind the changes that are made to our repositories over time.